-Wi ll the proposal result in: Poten.
+Wi ill the proposal result in: Poten.
 Signif.
 Less than Signif. with Mitigation Less Than Signif.
-No Impact Reviewed Under Previous Document a.
-In the known history of this property, have there been any past uses, storage or discharge of hazardous materials (e.g., fuel or oil stored in underground tanks, pesticides, solvents or other chemicals)?
-X b.
-The use, storage or distribution of hazardous or toxic materials?
-X c.
-A risk of an explosion or the release of hazardous substances (e.g., oil, gas, biocides, bacteria, pesticides, chemicals or radiation) in the event of an accident or upset conditions?
-X d.
-Possible interference with an emergency response plan or an emergency evacuation plan?
-X e.
-The creation of a potential public health hazard?
-X f.
-Public safety hazards (e.g., due to development near chemical or industrial activity, producing oil wells, toxic disposal sites, etc.)?
-X g.
+No Impact Reviewed Under Previous Document а.
+In the known history of this property, have there been any past uses, storage or discharge of hazardous materials (e.g., fuel or oil stored in underground tanks, pesticides, solvents or other chemicals)? Х b.
+The use, storage or distribution of hazardous or toxic materials? Х c.
+A risk of an explosion or the release of hazardous substances (e.g., oil, gas, biocides, bacteria, pesticides, chemicals or radiation) in the event of an accident or upset conditions? Х d.
+Possible interference with an emergency response plan or an emergency evacuation plan? Х e.
+The creation of a potential public health hazard? Х f.
+Public safety hazards (e.g., due to development near chemical or industrial activity, producing oil wells, toxic disposal sites, etc.)? Х g.
 Exposure to hazards from oil or gas pipelines or oil well facilities?
-X a-h) The proposed project is residential in nature and would result in the potential development of one, net new single-family residence due to the requested lot split.
-The use of common household materials (cleaners, garden and automotive products, etc.) on the project site would not result in significant hazardous materials/waste impacts.
+X h.
+The contamination of a public water supply? Х a-h) The proposed project does not propose new residential or other structural development. is residential in nature and would result in the potential development of one, net new single family residence due to the requested lot split.
+The project would not require the use of common household materials (cleaners, garden and automotive products, etc.) on the project site and would not result in significant hazardous materials/waste impacts.
 Traffic that would be generated by the project would not substantially interfere with emergency response capabilities to the project site or to other properties in the project area.
 The project would not result in a public health or safety hazard or the contamination of a public water supply.